List of Emmerdale characters introduced in 2011: Dan Spencer

 On 5 August 2015, Dan attends the wedding of Debbie Dingle (Charley Webb) and Pete Barton (Anthony Quinlan), Dan goes outside for some fresh air, when he looks up to the sky, he sees a helicopter about to crash into the wedding reception, he then runs inside to warn everyone.
-During the aftermath of the crash, he and Kerry find Ruby Haswell (Alicya Eyo) who had been crushed and is severely bleeding, as the building slowly crumbles around them, Dan and Kerry stay by Ruby's side as she dies.
+During the aftermath of the crash, he and Kerry find Ruby, who has been crushed and is severely bleeding, as the building slowly crumbles around them, Dan and Kerry stay by Ruby's side as she dies.

+In August 2023, Fox confirmed to Metro that his character had been written out of the soap in a storyline that sees Dan go to prison.